center-key/copy-file-util/README.md

    - `copy-file app.js --folder dist` &nbsp; Copies **app.js** into the **dist** folder.

 ## C) Application Code
-Even though **copy-file-util** is primarily intended for build scripts, the package can easily be used in ESM and TypeScript projects.
+Even though **copy-file-util** is primarily intended for build scripts, the package can easily be used programmatically in ESM and TypeScript projects.

 Example:
 ``` typescript